Opentrons/opentrons/api/docs/v2/runtime_parameters.rst

 - :ref:`Use case – sample count <use-case-sample-count>`: Change behavior throughout a protocol based on how many samples you plan to process.
 Setting sample count exactly saves time, tips, and reagents.
 - :ref:`Use case – dry run <use-case-dry-run>`: Test your protocol, rather than perform a live run, just by flipping a toggle.
-- :ref:`Use case – cherrypicking <use-case-cherrypicking>`: Use a CSV file to specify locations for a simple cherrypicking protocol.
+- :ref:`Use case – cherrypicking <use-case-cherrypicking>`: Use a CSV file to specify locations and volumes for a simple cherrypicking protocol.
 - :ref:`Style and usage <rtp-style>`: When you're a protocol author, you write code.
 When you're a parameter author, you write words.
 Follow this advice to make things as clear as possible for the technicians who will run your protocol.